enasequence/read_docs/retrieval/general-guide/data-classes.rst

 Sequence Data Classes
 =====================

-The ENA archives and displays different data classes of nucleotide sequence which fall under the three tiers of ENA: reads, assembly and annotation.
+The ENA holds and displays different data classes of nucleotide sequence which fall under the three tiers of ENA: reads, assembly and annotation.
 These sequences are separate to the standard raw read *Runs/Experiments* or *Assembly* records listed in the `General Guide <../>`_.
 Sequence records often represent specific areas of genetic interest as opposed to capturing the whole genomic material of an organism.

 Sequence records can be specific coding/non-coding regions derived from an annotated submission, submissions of individual targeted sequences of interest, or high-level assembly sequences such as scaffolds or chromosomes.

 Sequence records and are all available in EMBL or FASTA format.